amitganon/Elements-of-Computing-Systems/README.md

    - Set2sCompliment, flip-flop, counter, register.
    - I implement a RAM, ALU with 19 functions (x+y,x-y,!x and more)

-2. - I implement a full Assembly and CPU.
+2. - I implement an Assembly and CPU.
    - connect all the parts (Cpu, Alu, memory, and more).
    - Implement all the functions that translate assembly to machine code.